all-of-us/workbench/api/docs/notebook-servers.md

 tracking, monitoring, authenticated notebook UI access, and autopausing of idle servers, among other features.

-"Cluster" and "notebook server" will often be used interchangeably in code or discussion.
-"Cluster" is the RESTful name of the notebook server resource in Leonardo.
-In All of Us, we currently only allocate single-node "clusters" to fit our product requirements, but Leonardo is implemented on top of Dataproc which supports running a Spark cluster of multiple machines.
+"Runtime" and "notebook server" will often be used interchangeably in code or discussion.
+"Runtime" is the RESTful name of the notebook server resource in Leonardo.
+In All of Us production, we currently only allow users to create GCE VM (single-node) runtimes, but Leonardo supports using Dataproc as well - this capability will be launched with the introduction of genomics data.

+Historical note: "runtime" used to be named less generically as "cluster" (originating from when Leo exclusively supported Dataproc).
+You may find comments / documentation which still refer to it this way.

 ## Configuration

-Leo notebook servers are configured [here](https://github.com/all-of-us/workbench/blob/30db5b4a2f4b255f3ddeec9d80f7abda7d4eac99/api/src/main/java/org/pmiops/workbench/api/OfflineClusterController.java#L53-L68).
+Leo notebook servers are configured [here](https://github.com/all-of-us/workbench/blob/478d6eb6ae08a8e670ccba3bb26a3f9ab5661085/api/src/main/java/org/pmiops/workbench/notebooks/LeonardoNotebooksClientImpl.java#L82).
 All of Us uses a custom docker image for our notebook servers, which is defined [here](https://github.com/DataBiosphere/terra-docker/tree/master/terra-jupyter-aou).
 Notably, this image is configured for client-side [egress limiting via wondershaper](https://docs.google.com/document/d/1SO77UGE41lH5ffa0Gg6KoiMszc6I33dIbm48sA-_5-U/edit)
-Finally, All of Us configures all Leo clusters with a set of startup scripts and Jupyter extensions such as code snippets and data use reminders, as described [here](../src/main/webapp/static).
+Finally, All of Us configures all Leo notebooks with a set of startup scripts and Jupyter extensions such as code snippets and data use reminders, as described [here](../src/main/webapp/static).
 These static assets are all hosted publicly via the Workench API server, allowing Leonardo to pull them onto the VM at runtime.